dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc13/FastAPI_Postgres_Swagger.md

 ## Prepare Your PostgreSQL Database and Environment

-Step 1: Connect to the PostgreSQL database and create a table for storing the employee reviews.
+<span class="step-number">1</span> Connect to the PostgreSQL database and create a table for storing the employee reviews.
 To create the table, you can use this command in the SQL shell:

 ```pgsql
 CREATE TABLE employee_reviews (